Invergowrie railway station

 Invergowrie railway station is a railway station which serves the village of Invergowrie, west of the city of Dundee, Scotland on the north bank of the Firth of Tay.
 It is the only intermediate station between Dundee and Perth, on the Glasgow to Dundee line, approximately 4 mi from Dundee station – and only around 500 yd from the city's western boundary – and just over 17 mi from Perth.
-ScotRail, who manage the station, provide all the services.